2011 WGC-Accenture Match Play Championship

 The 2011 WGC-Accenture Match Play Championship was a professional golf tournament played from February 23 to 27, 2011 at the Ritz-Carlton Golf Club at Dove Mountain in Marana, Arizona, northwest of Tucson.
 It was the 13th WGC-Accenture Match Play Championship and the first of four World Golf Championships held in 2011.

 Luke Donald won his only WGC title with a 3 & 2 win in the final over runner-up Martin Kaymer.
 Four previous winners lost in the first round, including defending champion Ian Poulter and three-time winner Tiger Woods.

 Format change

 A change in the final round format was instituted for 2011; it was shortened from 36 holes to 18 holes, and the semi-finals were moved to Sunday morning from Saturday afternoon.
 With snow forecasted for early Sunday, the quarterfinals and semifinals were played on Saturday and the finals and consolation match were played Sunday.

-Past champions in the field

 2011 course layout

 The average elevation of the Saguaro and Tortolita nines is approximately 2600 ft above sea level.